chocolatey/docs/input/en-us/configuration.md

 * [x] `useBackgroundServiceWithEmptySessions` - Use Background Service With Empty Sessions - Sometimes empty sessions mean remotely run sessions, but in in newer Windows it is much more normal to see empty sessions with interactive use.
 Leave this flag on unless you absolutely need it off (control how remote sessions use background service by enabling the feature 'useBackgroundServiceWithNonAdministratorsOnly').
 Business editions only.
 * [ ] `allowBackgroundServiceUninstallsFromUserInstallsOnly` - Allow ONLY Uninstall of Packages Installed By a Self-service User in Background Service - Allow a user to uninstall packages they've installed - they must be reported as the original user in a choco list --audit.
 The config setting 'backgroundServiceAllowedCommands' must must have 'uninstall' added as well for this to work.
 Business editions only.
 * [ ] `allowBackgroundServiceOverride` - Allows a user to request using the self-service when they are running the commands that can be run through the background service.
 Licensed editions only (version 5.0.0+).
-* [x] `useLogRetentionPolicy` - Use Automatic Log Retention Policy - Cleans any rolled over log files once a day that are older than the configured retention policy day value.
+* [x] `useLogRetentionPolicy` - Use Automatic Log Retention Policy - Once per day, remove any log files that are older than the `logRetentionPolicyInDays` value.
 Licensed editions only (version 5.0.0+).

 ### Virus Checking